1.2.3 Child and Family Assessment Process

 All assessments should be planned and coordinated by a social worker and the purpose of the assessment should be transparent and understood.
 There should be a statement setting out the aims of the assessment process, using the Signs of Safety methodology tools.

 Referrals may include siblings or a single child within a sibling group.
 Where the initial focus for a referral is on one child, other children in the household or family should be equally considered, and the individual circumstances of each assessed and evaluated separately.

 The planning and direction of the assessment should be collated in the Allocation Record and the Allocation Briefing held by the Supervisor and Practitioner.
-Please refer to the Case Holding Procedures for Student Social Workers, Allocation Record Checklist for further information of what should be considered in planning an assessment.
+Please refer to the Casework Procedures for Children's Social Care Supervised Students Procedure, Allocation Record Checklist for further information of what should be considered in planning an assessment.